 The MAPS Institute is dedicated to helping people find and sustain balance in their lives so that they can simultaneously be more productive and effective at work, have deeper and more fulfilling relationships, and live a more meaningful life.

 But everything we do and all the content, resources, and programs we deliver are rooted in what we call the MAPS Philosophy and Lifestyle.
-It was developed by Laura Araujo and represents the intersection of her research, training as a classical vocalist, yoga instructor, and sound therapist, as well as the research and work of her husband, Charles Araujo, on the impact of technology as we exit the Industrial Age.
+It was developed by Laura Araujo and represents the intersection of her research, training as a classical vocalist, and experience as a yoga instructor and sound therapist, as well as the research and work of her husband, Charles Araujo, on the future of work.

 In Her Words: About Laura